MolSSI/QCFractal/docs/qcportal/source/client-add-query.rst

     >>> data = client.add_molecules([helium, helium])
     ['5b882c957b87878925ffaf22', '5b882c957b87878925ffaf22']

-The order of :term:`ObjectId` returned is identical to the order of molecules added.
+Note that the order of :term:`ObjectId`'s are identical to the order of molecules in the input list.

 .. note::

-    The :term:`ObjectId` changes and is unique to a particular database.
+    The :term:`ObjectId` can change between object instances and is unique to a particular database.

 Querying Objects
 ----------------